 Non-traded REITs and private REITs are generally not suitable for investors who may need access to their money in the short or medium term.
 We have seen instances of unscrupulous brokers recommending these investments to people nearing retirement, often with disastrous results.

 If you lost money in a REIT or other illiquid investment, it may be possible to get back your hard earned money.
-We have teamed up with John Chapman and Chapman Law LLC to pursue brokers and others whose conduct lead to these losses.
-For more information, please visit our new website REIT Loss Recovery page.
+We accept cases with a loss of $100,000 or higher.
+Stockbrokers and the brokerage firms that employ them are responsible for losses.
+To learn more, visit our REIT Loss Recovery page.
 Have questions?
 Contact us online, by email or by phone 202-800-9791.

 Tagged: REIT, REIT fraud, nontraded REIT, non-traded REIT